-To find programs that require you to complete some college study before you apply, view the Collaborative University and College Programs PDF.
+To find programs that require you to complete some college study before you apply, view Collaborative University and College Programs.

 Nipissing University offers Registered Practical Nurses a 3-year compressed BScN Program.
 The Post RPN to BScN compressed program will be offered through a full-time delivery model and will be 6 semesters in length.

-Successful completion of a 2-year Registered Practical Nurse (RPN) diploma with a minimum overall GPA of 3.0 from either 1 of the following colleges: Cambrian College, Canadore College, College Boreal, Confederation College, Northern College, Niagara College and Sault College, as well as successful completion of the Canadian Practical Nurses Registration Examination (CPNRE) or proof of eligibility to write and subsequently pass the CPNRE is required for admission consideration.
+Successful completion of a 2-year Registered Practical Nurse (RPN) diploma with a minimum overall GPA of 3.0 from one of the following colleges: Cambrian College, Canadore College, College Boreal, Confederation College, Northern College, Niagara College and Sault College, as well as successful completion of the Canadian Practical Nurses Registration Examination (CPNRE) or proof of eligibility to write and subsequently pass the CPNRE is required for admission consideration.
 This is a limited enrollment program.
 The minimum GPA required for admission consideration may be higher than the stated minimum.
 There is only one intake per year (September).

 Nipissing University offers currently employed Registered Practical Nurses the opportunity to complete the Bachelor of Science in Nursing (BScN) degree through a blended delivery option.
 Admission consideration will be given to applicants who have successfully completed a 2-year Registered Practical Nurse (RPN) diploma (not certificate) with a minimum GPA of 3.0 within the last 10 years.
-The applicant must also be a current registered member in good standing with the College of Nurses in Ontario (CNO) as an RPN and be an employee (with a letter of support) of one Nipissing’s partner health care agencies.
+The applicant must also be a current registered member in good standing with the College of Nurses in Ontario (CNO) as an RPN and be an employee (with a letter of support) of one of Nipissing’s partner health care agencies.
 This is a limited enrollment program.
 The minimum GPA required for admission consideration may be higher than the stated minimum.
 There are two intakes per year (January and September).

-Nipissing University offers a Bachelor of Social Work (BSW) program that prepares students for the practice of social work through the development of competencies in working to effect change in a variety of situations which affect individuals, families, groups, organizations or communities.
-Students will develop a knowledge base related to the ways in which social, cultural and institutional contexts influence human behaviour, shape social work interventions and how social structures benefit and disadvantage various segments of society.
+Nipissing University offers a Bachelor of Social Work (BSW) program that prepares students for the practice of social work through the development of competencies in working to effect change in a variety of situations that affect individuals, families, groups, organizations or communities.
+Students will develop a knowledge base related to the ways in which social, cultural and institutional contexts influence human behaviour and shape social work interventions, and how social structures benefit and disadvantage various segments of society.
 In addition to fostering intervention skills related to individuals, groups, families, communities and policies, students will develop a critical awareness of the role of social work in the development, maintenance and resolution of social and personal troubles.